rescript-lang/rescript-compiler/docs/Extensions.md

 # Embedding raw JS code

-Note this is not encouraged, user is always encouraged to minimize and localize use cases of embedding raw Javascript code, however, sometimes it's useful to get the job done quickly
+Note this is not encouraged.
+The user is always encouraged to minimize and localize use cases of embedding raw Javascript code, however, sometimes it's useful to get the job done quickly.

-- Ebedding raw JS code as an expression
+- Embedding raw JS code as an expression

 ```ocaml
 let keys : t -> string array [@bs] = [%bs.raw "Object.keys" ]